DSHS and HCA Overpayments: What is “Equitable Estoppel”?

 You must show:

-It would harm you if DSHS can now claim you owe the benefits.
+- It would harm you if the agency can now claim you owe the benefits.

-You cannot afford to pay back the money or have DSHS lower your benefits.
+- You cannot afford to pay back the money or have the agency reduce your benefits.

 Some examples of harm:

-You bought your children new shoes or clothes instead of used ones OR you bought a household member a birthday gift or took the family to a special event.
+- You bought your children new shoes instead of used ones or you bought a household member a birthday gift or took the family to a special event.
 You would not have done this if you had known you were not eligible for the extra benefits you got.

-You must give the AHC or judge as many examples as possible of ways you used the benefits that you would not have if DSHS had not mistakenly issued them to you.
+Give the agency representative or judge as many examples as possible of ways you used the benefits that you would not have if the agency had not mistakenly issued them to you.

 You must show two things to meet this element:

 You do not have to do much to meet this.
-Judges know it does not harm DSHS’s functions to not collect an overpayment.
-Judges have found it can improve DSHS’s function: it encourages DSHS to be more careful in awarding benefits.
+Judges have found it can improve the agency’s function if it does not get to collect an overpayment.
+In fact, it encourages the agency to be more careful in awarding benefits.